speps/speps.github.io/content/articles/trespasser-part1.md

 * `BE.PID`+`BE.SPZ`: contains all the texture data, used as streaming format that would be temporarily expanded on the hard disk
 * `BE.WTD`: wavelet compressed terrain data stored as quad-tree

 Just from these files, we are able to reproduce a lot of the scene data.
-Glueing this data together to produce textures meshes placed on the terrain will be the next step in this series.
+Glueing this data together to produce textured meshes placed on the terrain will be the next step in this series.
 See you soon!